tastiestPie/Tower-of-Eternity-OLD-VER/README.md

 # Tower of Eternity
 A platformer roguelike inspired by a small game I made with a group in one of my classes.
-Made to practice the agile workflow and encourage experimentation in various gamedev tools.
-Will work on and update every now and then.
+Made to experiment with Godot, GDScript, and practice some skills in coding, pixel art, and music composition.